 Fetch is also something we as humans can enjoy without too much effort – we’re not the ones doing all the running, after all.
 It’s rewarding to see your companion being so well behaved, so it ends up being a nice little loop.
 We’re pleased the dog is being so good, the dog is pleased we’re pleased, and then we’re happy because the dog is happy.
 Make sure to encourage this cycle with lots of praise and encouragement.

 Whilst house training Staffie puppies can be fairly easy, there are some additional bits of training it’s advised to do.
 They’re not the quickest breed to get on with other animals, so it’s advised that you socialize them as much as possible whilst they are puppies.
 (It’s here that getting a rescue has an advantage – they will have often tried to socialize them where possible in advance).
 They also like to chew on things so make sure to spend some time teaching them what is okay and what is not okay to gnaw on.
-We suggest getting some tough chew toys so that they don’t wear through them easily, and avoiding playing with them in ways that encourage them to chew on you, their leash, or anything similarly breakable.
+We suggest getting some tough chew toys so that they don’t wear them easily and avoiding playing with them in ways that encourage them to chew on you, their leash, or anything similarly breakable.

 Doing things you know you’re good at tends to be enjoyable, and most dogs are good at fetch.
 Most dogs.